TheModevShop/broken-interview/README.md

 in our UI as a list of Cards.

-When we receive the `item` event containing the new bid we don't want to add the card if we already have that NFT item in our state.
+When we receive the `item` event containing the new bid we don't want to add the card to our UI if we already have that NFT item in our state.
 In this case, we only want the `PRICE` to update.

 ### Connect to the web socket and subscribe to the event "item"